 Farm Animals Teach Children So Much!

-● Beyond the basics like:
+● The basics like:

-· their looks
+· their looks;

-· the sounds they make
+· the sounds they make;

-· foods they eat
+· what foods they eat;

-· names for male, female and baby animals and/or
+· names for male, female and baby animals and/or;

 · how they provide for humans

 ● Interacting with animals fosters their emotional intelligence.
-We had farm cats plus rabbits and chickens outdoors as well as guinea pigs and rats indoors that were always happy to be petted.
+We had farm cats, plus rabbits and chickens outdoors; as well as guinea pigs and rats indoors that were always happy to be petted.
 Sometimes petting is all that is needed to turn a mood around.
 Other times unburdening yourself by talking to an animal can make a bad day better.
 Animals make faithful friends.

 ● Inevitably relationships with animals bring up the circle of Life.
 Preschool kiddos witnessed 1st-hand Life’s beginning via hatching chicken eggs and even seeing newborn kittens born up in the book loft.
-They also had to absorb and process death: due to illness, circumstances, old age and then manage their resulting grief.
+They also had to absorb and process death: due to illness, circumstances, or old age and then manage their resulting grief.
 I won’t lie, the kidlets often took it much, much better than Teacher Karen….

 Curriculum: Old McDonald Farm Theme!